Design and Technology: Product Design

 At Key Stage 3, students will be taught how to use workshop tools and machines confidently and safely.
 They will also learn about the design process, design influences and use of materials.
 We challenge our students to problem solve and most importantly consider the environmental impact of every product from “cradle to grave”.

-Resistant materials at Key Stage 4
+Product Design at Key Stage 4

 Students will take forward their knowledge and skill base from KS3 and develop these areas further.
-Students will study the AQA Design and Technology course, this will comprise of an exam and a non-exam assessment each worth 50% of the total grade.
+Students will study the Eduqas Design and Technology course, this will comprise of an exam and a non-exam assessment each worth 50% of the total grade.
 They will produce a portfolio of design work and made outcomes.
 The product will be based on a task which allows for the creative irritative designing and making skills along with valuable research, analytical and evaluative skills.
 For the exam students will learn about a wide range of technological concepts, drawing skills and will have to be able to answer contextual maths problems.

 Year 9 curriculum map | Year 10 curriculum map | Year 11 curriculum map